mido/mido/docs/meta_message_types.rst

 text            string          ''
 ==============  ==============  ========

 General "Text" Meta Message.
-Can be used for any text^based data.
+Can be used for any text based data.

 copyright (0x02)